Death of Andrew Coffey: The formation of PUSH

-A string of high-profile hazing deaths in the past few years, including the death of Tim Piazza at Penn State, has reignited the anti-hazing movement.
+A string of high-profile hazing deaths in the years surrounding Coffey's death, including the death of Tim Piazza at Penn State, reignited the anti-hazing movement.
 Reporters noted that this is the first gathering of parents of students killed in hazing incidents who have come together to push for new legislation.
 The Coffeys joined more than a dozen families to form PUSH (Parents United to Stop Hazing).
 PUSH is part of a nationwide effort to end hazing practices on college campuses.
 The Coffeys and the rest of PUSH's members want lawmakers to create a nationwide anti-hazing law that makes hazing a federal crime.
-David W. Bianchi and Michael E. Levine, the Coffey family attorneys, have drafted amendments to Florida’s anti-hazing statute to make it tougher and to provide immunity for the first person who calls 911 to report a medical emergency resulting from a hazing incident.
+David W. Bianchi and Michael E. Levine, the Coffey family attorneys, have drafted amendments to Florida's anti-hazing statute to make it tougher and to provide immunity for the first person who calls 911 to report a medical emergency resulting from a hazing incident.
 That legislative effort passed the Florida House and Senate with unanimous votes, and was signed into law on June 25, 2019.